 I started hiking.

-Welcome to Bosnia-Herzegovina, again.
+And I welcome you to Bosnia-Herzegovina, again.

 Or as I call it, the Rebirth Project.